Optimal Input Design for Affine Model Discrimination with Applications in Intention-Aware Vehicles: Active Model Discrimination Approach

 where $\delta^{\iota*}(u_T)$ is the solution to the inner problem:

-\end{lemma} \begin{proof} To convert Problem \ref{prob:1} into the above bilevel optimization problem, we consider the double negation of the (non-convex) separability condition in \eqref{eq:separability_logic1} for each pair of models indexed by $\iota$.
+\end{lemma} \begin{proof} Since the universal quantifier distributes over conjunction \cite[pp. 45--46]{rosen2011discrete}, the constraint \eqref{eq:separability_logic1} of Problem \ref{prob:1} is separated into two independent constraints for all possible values of the uncertain variables, i.e., the `responsibility' of the controlled input and the separation condition, respectively.
+Moreover, to convert Problem \ref{prob:1} into the above bilevel optimization problem, we consider the double negation of the (non-convex) separability condition in \eqref{eq:separability_logic1} for each pair of models indexed by $\iota$.
 We first negate \eqref{eq:separability_logic1}, which is equivalent to the existence of uncertain variables such that the least upper bound on the difference $\delta^\iota$ between each component $l$ of the observed outputs for all time instance $k$, i.e., $|z_{i,l}(k)-z_{j,l}(k)| \leq \delta^{\iota}$, is equal to 0.
 Finally, to recover the original problem, once again we negate the above negation by enforcing that the minimum or least upper bound $\delta^\iota$ must be at least $\epsilon$, where $\epsilon$ is the amount of desired separation or simply the machine precision.
 In other words, we have a maximin game formulation:

 where $\delta^\iota \geq \epsilon$ guarantees the desired model separation or discrimination (represented by \eqref{eq:eps} and \eqref{separability condition}). \end{proof}